 Description: Students must produce a personalized reading list comprised of significant literature, with a minimum length of 3600 pages in total.
 The list must contain the seminal works in their research area as well as a selection of broader criminological and theoretical readings that will inform their research project.
 It is the supervisor’s responsibility to identify any weakness in the students’ background and ensure these are addressed through the personalized reading list.

 Deadline: The personalized reading list must be created and accepted by the student’s supervisor and doctoral committee prior to the end of the student’s first semester.
 It is the students’ responsibility to ensure that the reading list, accompanied by the Registration of Personalized Reading List (pdf) form is signed by all members of the committee, and is deposited in his/her file by December 21st of their first semester of studies.

 Description: Students must submit a written comprehensive paper of approximately 50 double-spaced pages (excluding references).
 The paper should present a comprehensive overview of the main issues identified in the relevant literature for the student’s research area, provide a critical analysis of the student’s reading on her/his substantive area, demonstrate an advanced understanding of the subject area, and situate the issues/debates within broader criminological contexts.
 The paper is expected to be a solid and critical contribution and may not simply be a summary or literature review.

 Evaluation of the paper

 The committee and supervisor must be satisfied that the student has mastered the research and literature in their substantive area and demonstrates sophisticated and critical engagement.

 Deadline: The paper must be accepted by the student’s committee prior to registration for the oral defense.
-It is the student’s responsibility to ensure that the Comprehensive Paper Acceptance Form (pdf) is signed by the supervisor and committee members, appended to a copy of the final paper, and deposited in his/her file no later than the final day (as per the academic calendar) of his/her fourth semester of studies.
+It is the student’s responsibility to ensure that the Comprehensive Paper Report Form (pdf) is signed by the supervisor and committee members, appended to a copy of the final paper, and deposited in his/her file no later than the final day (as per the academic calendar) of his/her fourth semester of studies.